daeros/Breath-of-Fire-3-DuckStation-Lighthouse-Bot/README.md

 - Breath of Fire III
 - DuckStation running the game at normal speed
 - The intended DuckStation controller action bound to host keyboard key **K**
+- You'll probably have to Edit certain variables to make it suitable for  your end.

 ## Quick start